Habrador/Computational-geometry/README.md

 * Sutherland-Hodgman CHECK

-### 7. Geometry test
+### 7. Other

 * Is a triangle oriented clockwise?
+CHECK
 * Is a point left, on, or right of vector?
+CHECK
 * Is a point left, on, or right of a plane?
+Which is the same as the distance to the plane.
+CHECK
 * Is a quadrilateral convex?
+CHECK
+* Is a point between two other points on the same line?
+CHECK
+* Closest point on a line-segment?
+CHECK

 ## TODO